GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 This is how the simulator fetches the audio from the different sources before forwarding them to the #acr("RIR") simulation library.
 Once the simulation has been conducted, both the #acr("RIR") filters and the audio signal received at each microphone become accessible.
 In addition to the raw multi-channel listened audio provided by the `Room` module, the simulator proposes further audio processing tools.
-Thus, the #acr("STFT") of the received acoustic data can be computed and recovered for direct use in a neural network or any method operating in the time-frequency plane.
+Thus, the received acoustic data's #acr("STFT") can be computed and recovered for direct use in a neural network or any method operating in the time-frequency plane.
 Finally, another function has been added to calculate the signal's #acr("ILD") and #acr("IPD") given a pair of microphones.

 All those features partly remove the downstream user's post-processing burden, allowing for the most direct and practical usage possible.

 *Visualization*
-//====== Visualization

 For development purposes, it may come in handy to graphically render the simulator's state.
 The pipeline includes a basic yet efficient way of visualizing the different objects in the room.